MariaPokotilova/maket/README.md

 # maket
-This is a progect from
+This is a progect from GeekBrains (homework-6-7).